raspberrypilearning/rocket-launch/en/step_1.md

 ### Try it
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
-You have to supply the rocket with a certain amount of fuel.
+You will have to supply the rocket with a certain amount of fuel.
 Try a very small amount (around 10kg) and a very large amount (around 30000 kg) to see what happens.
 </div>
 <iframe src="https://trinket.io/embed/python/622b4dd113?outputOnly=true&runOption=run&start=result" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
 </div>